eugenia1984/english/glossary.md

 - **well** is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.

+- **What a responsibility** are used to show recognition of the importance of someone's duties.

 - **within walking distance** means that the place is close enough to walk to comfortably.

 - **Wonderful** is an adjective used to express that something is very good or pleasant.